 AWS CodeStar is the go-to service for teams looking to streamline their cloud-based application development processes, offering a unified platform for seamless collaboration and efficient project management.

-AWS command line interface (CLI)
+AWS command line interface

 The AWS CLI provides a command-line interface to AWS services, allowing developers to manage their AWS resources directly from a terminal.
 It provides a powerful and efficient way to interact with AWS services, especially for tasks that need to be automated or run at scale.

-Key Features
+Key features

 By enabling scripting, automation, and batch operations, the AWS CLI helps teams streamline workflows, automate tasks, and save time.
 Its simplicity and flexibility make it a valuable tool for developers and DevOps teams alike.
 The following are the key features of AWS CLI [37]: